Well Said

 * * *

-“The last thing I care about when I read poetry is what it means.
+“The last thing I care about when I read poetry is whether I understand it.
 That includes my own.”

 “So, if you want to annoy a poet, ask him what his poem means.
 Then you should get out of the room.
 Right away.”